davidborzek/dynts-bann3r/README.md

 | `serverId` | `1`           | Virtual server id                                     |
 | `user`     | `serveradmin` | A server query user (See [Permissions](#permissions)) |
 | `password` |               | Password for the servery query user                   |

+The `adminGroups` is an array of server group ids that count a an admin on your server.
+This is used to display the number of all admins that are online.
+The default server group is the id `[6]`.

 The `labels` part configures the shown information on the banner.
 You can add as many labels you want and configure each one individually.
 A label is configured in the following way: